bbgdzxng1/interlace-detection-test-patterns/README.md

 #### Notes
 - The test patterns include a frame-countup of {0-29} or {0..23} front-and-center stage.
 The large font ensures that there are sufficient varying pixels for FFmpeg's idet to produce an accurate result.
-- The two interlace test patterns include Top & Bottom Field visual indicators.
-These indicators are not deinterlaced cleanly with bwdif, but produce clean results with yadif.
+- The interlace test patterns include Top & Bottom Field visual indicators.
+These indicators are not fully deinterlaced by bwdif, but remain weaved.  yadif deinterlaces the visual indicators as expected.
-- The two telecine test patterns include ABCD cadence pattern visual indicators.
+- The telecine test patterns include ABCD cadence pattern visual indicators.
 - These extreme-case interlace test patterns expose one of the weaknesses of the bwdif deinterlacer.
-For general use, bwdif remains superior to yadif, but the particular characteristics of the content exposes bwdif's weakness.
+For general use, bwdif is considered superior to yadif, but the particular characteristics of the content knowingly expose bwdif's weakness.
   - bwdif is a selective, block-based deinterlacer.
 It decides on a block-level whether to either line-double (bob) or weave.
-The algorithm struggles with very rapid changes between fields.  bwdif will leave artifacts with these test patterns.
+The algorithm struggles with very rapid changes between fields.  bwdif will leave artifacts with these test patterns; bwdif leaves the visual indicators weaved.
   - yadif is a field-based deinterlacer and leaves fewer artifacts when there are such significant changes between fields.
 - The source is generated at yuv422p10le.
 The drawtext and tinterlace filters produce better output when operating with a yuv422p (8 or 10bit) source.
 After interlacing or telecining, files are finally converted to a yuv420p "consumer" format.
 - The script contains almost no error checking of success.
-That is intentional to make the script readable & accessible.
+This is intentional to improve readability.
-- The accuracy of FFmpeg's idet filter can be improved by using 'extractplanes=planes='y',idet' to focus on the y plane, since yuv420p may not have sufficient vertical resolution in the chroma planes to produce an accurate result
+- The accuracy of FFmpeg's idet filter can be improved by using 'extractplanes=planes='y',idet' to focus on the Y plane, since yuv420p may not have sufficient vertical resolution in the chroma planes to produce an accurate result
 - In theory, output files could be concatenated to produce a hybrid/mixed stream. "-seq_disp_ext:v 'always'" is specified to aid concatenation by always(?) writing a Sequence Display Extension,
 - Files are first generated as MPEG2-TS and remuxed to MKV.
 MPEG-TS is a more "broadcast" format, but MKV is included to mimic the output produced from a MakeMKV DVD rip.